'Terrible out here': Three more young teenagers recovering from shootings in East Baltimore

 Then, in late January, Forest Park High freshman LaRon Henderson was murdered near his school.

-Police say an 18-year-old was shot and killed in Northeast Baltimore Tuesday night.
+Police say an 18-year-old man was shot and killed in Northeast Baltimore Tuesday night.

 Eastern District detectives are asking anyone with information to contact them at 410-396-2433 or Metro Crime Stoppers at 1-866-7Lockup.